ArzuVon/BigO/timespace.md

 > Worst Case Analysis (Mostly used)
 In the worst-case analysis, we calculate the upper bound on the running time of an algorithm.
 We must know the case that causes a maximum number of operations to be executed.
 For Linear Search, the worst case happens when the element to be searched (x) is not present in the array.
 When x is not present, the search() function compares it with all the elements of arr[] one by one.
 Therefore, the worst-case time complexity of the linear search would be O(n).

+## Worst Case Analysis:
+Most of the time, we do worst-case analyses to analyze algorithms.
+In the worst analysis, we guarantee an upper bound on the running time of an algorithm which is good information.